Mt. Holly in Berkeley County, South Carolina — The American South (South Atlantic)

 Erected 2007 by Mt.
 Holly Aluminum.
 (Marker Number 8-49.)

 Location.
 33° 2.325′ N, 80° 2.098′ W. Marker is in Mt.
 Holly, South Carolina, in Berkeley County.
 Marker can be reached from Mt.
-Holly Aluminum Driveway near North Goose Creek Boulevard (U.S. 52), on the Touch for map.
+Holly Aluminum Driveway near North Goose Creek Boulevard (U.S. 52), on the right when traveling west.
 Located just north of Medway Road, at the entrance to Mount Holly Aluminum, approx 200 feet off US 52-North Goose Creek Blvd, while traveling north on US 52.
+Touch for map.
 Marker is in this post office area: Moncks Corner SC 29461, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 Medway Plantation (about 700 feet away, measured in a direct line); Mount Holly Station • Mount Holly (approx. 0.7 miles away); Early Indian Trading Paths / The Goose Creek Men (approx. ¾ mile away); Springfield Plantation (approx. 1.1 miles away); Casey (Caice) (approx. 1.4 miles away); St. James, Goose Creek Chapel of Ease / Bethlehem Baptist Church (approx. 2.2 miles away); Button Hall (approx. 2.4 miles away); Goose Creek / City of Goose Creek (approx. 2.8 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on February 12, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,654 times since then and 78 times this year.
+This page was last revised on May 29, 2019.
+It was originally submitted on February 12, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,939 times since then and 8 times this year.
 Photos: 1, 2, 3. submitted on February 12, 2010, by Mike Stroud of Bluffton, South Carolina. • Craig Swain was the editor who published this page.